 As per the Forbes Insights report, around 392 companies are investing in IoT to work on the current customer experience they are providing.
 And about 294 have already been capable of expanding themselves in terms of delivering enhanced personalized customer experience.

 With IoT, it is possible for companies to collate real-time data, which they can work upon quickly to resolve any issues and requests even before the customers raise them.

 Real-time feedback on the fingertips of the analysts and the rational intelligence in IoT enabled systems help in enhancing customer experiences by discovering new insights about their purchasing habits.

 The growth of the Internet of Things across different parts of the company and its networks can improve the digitization of processes, which in turn can help in cost-cutting.
-With IoT information from all around the globe can be on the palmtop with one touch.
+With IoT information from all around the globe, it can be on the palmtop with one touch.
 Data is more accurate, and decisions are more informed.
-Thus the overall efficiency of an organization increases by leaps and bounds.
+Thus, the overall efficiency of an organization increases by leaps and bounds.

-For example, data is collected by sensors and not humans, vehicles can be routed through the shortest route, and drones can be used set up over oil fields to find out pipelines or field equipment issues.
+For example, data is collected by sensors and not humans, vehicles can be routed through the shortest route, and drones can be used over oil fields to identify pipelines or field equipment issues.

 Sourodip Biswas is a Digital Marketing Professional at Space-O Technologies, a leading IoT app development company that also has expertise in developing photo sharing apps like Instagram.
 He adores mobile app technology and regularly shares crucial insights by contributing blogs on various websites.